deepbrainspace/deepbrain-stack/documentation/architectural-decisions.md

 ---

-## 17. Communication Platform: Chatwoot
+## 17. Communication Platform: RocketChat

 ### Decision
-Replace RocketChat with Chatwoot as the central communication platform for both internal team communication and customer interactions.
+Keep RocketChat as the central communication platform for both internal team communication and AI interactions/automations.

 ### Date
 2025-03-26

 ### Context
-We needed a platform that could effectively handle both internal team communication and external customer interactions, with strong integration capabilities for AI assistance.
+We needed a platform that could effectively handle internal team communication with strong integration capabilities for AI assistance.

 ### Rationale
-- **Unified communication**: Chatwoot provides a single platform for both internal and external communication
+- **Unified communication**: RocketChat provides a single platform for both internal and AI communication
-- **Customer-centric design**: Built specifically for customer service scenarios with features like shared inboxes and contact profiles
+- **Team-focused design**: Built specifically for team communication with features like shared channels and tagging
-- **Omnichannel support**: Native support for multiple communication channels (website chat, email, WhatsApp, SMS, social media)
 - **Workflow automation**: Support for automated routing, tagging, and status tracking
 - **Integration capabilities**: Robust API and webhook capabilities for AI integration
 - **PostgreSQL database**: Better suited for structured data and complex queries than MongoDB

 ### Alternatives Considered
-- **RocketChat**: Strong for internal communication but limited for customer interactions
+- **ChatWoot**: Strong for external communication but limited for team interactions
-- **Intercom**: Powerful but expensive and less customizable
+- **Mattermost**: Lacks WebHooks and Hubot.
-- **Zendesk**: Enterprise-focused with higher costs
+- **Slack**: Expensive Per-User pricing with higher costs
 - **Custom solution**: Would require significant development resources

 ### Consequences
 - Positive: Unified platform for all communications
-- Positive: Better customer interaction management
+- Positive: Better team interaction management
 - Positive: Improved workflow automation
-- Negative: Migration effort from RocketChat
+- Negative: Less Customer focused.
-- Negative: Different internal communication paradigm (inbox-based vs. channel-based)
+- Negative: Different  communication paradigm (channel-based vs. inbox-based)

 ### References
 - [Chatwoot Evaluation](discussions/2025.03.26.01-chatwoot-evaluation/01.0-chatwoot-vs-rocketchat-evaluation.md)
 - [Chatwoot Architecture Proposal](discussions/2025.03.26.01-chatwoot-evaluation/01.7-proposed-architecture-update/chatwoot-architecture-proposal.md)
+- Subsequently we decided to go with RocketChat after discussing with the end-client as they already use Guesty for centralized Guest Interactions.

 ---

-## 18. Voice Processing: Azure Speech Services
+## 18. Voice Processing: DupDub

 ### Decision
-Use Azure Speech Services for voice processing capabilities, including Speech-to-Text and Text-to-Speech.
+Use DupDub for voice processing capabilities, including Speech-to-Text and Text-to-Speech.

 ### Date
 2025-03-26